-- Notify the requesting party and the enrollee in writing of its favorable determination. - If the enrollee's representative filed the appeal, the representative must be notified in lieu of the enrollee. - Ensure written notification for appeals for service requests explain the conditions of the approval which include (but are not limited to): - The duration of the approval; and - Limitations associated with the approval.
+- Notify the requesting party and the enrollee in writing of its favorable determination. - If the enrollee's representative filed the appeal, the representative must be notified in lieu of the enrollee.
+Plans may provide notice to both the representative and enrollee, but are not required. - Ensure written notification for appeals for service requests explain the conditions of the approval which include (but are not limited to): - o The duration of the approval; and - o Limitations associated with the approval.